Why is Charles Taze Russell famous?

 Charles Taze Russell was a severe, but kind and compelling man whose patient and persuasive personality helped make him an effective minister.
 Despite his wealth, he lived relatively modestly and was extremely puritanical, abstaining from basically any activity that could be considered sinful, including drinking alcohol, eating meat, and most forms of entertainment.
 While Russell never called himself a prophet, he did believe much of his Biblical scholarship was divinely-guided, and his organization spoke of him as God’s earthly “servant” — which gave him something of an inflated ego.
 He could be vicious to those who challenged his authority even when he was obviously in the wrong, which led to some factionalism in his movement.

-The biggest public humiliation of Russell’s life was his troubled marriage to Maria Frances Ackley (1850-1938), an intelligent, independent woman with whom he constantly clashed.
+The biggest public humiliation of Russell’s life was his troubled marriage to Maria Frances Ackley (1850-1938), an intelligent, independent woman with whom he constantly fought.
 Initially an active figure in her husband’s movement, Maria grew frustrated with her lack of authority in the Watchtower Society, a byproduct of Russell’s conservative views on women.
-Things weren’t helped by Russel’s opposition to sex — which he considered fundamentally immoral — or his close friendship with a female Watchtower employee many years his junior.
+Things weren’t helped by Russel’s opposition to sex — which he considered immoral even among married couples — or his close friendship with a female Watchtower employee many years his junior.
 The Russells had a long, messy divorce, and after she became single Maria spent years trying to discredit her ex.